fabian-sp/GGLasso/paper/paper.md

 # Statement of need

-Currently, there is no Python package for solving Group Graphical Lasso problems.
-The Single Graphical Lasso problem is implemented in `scikit-learn` [@Pedregosa2011], however with no extension for latent variables.
+Currently, there is no Python package available for solving general Graphical Lasso instances.
+The standard single Graphical Lasso problem can be solved in `scikit-learn` [@Pedregosa2011]. however with no extension for latent variables.
 The package `regain` [@Tomasi2018] contains solvers for Single and Fused Graphical Lasso problems, with and without latent variables.
 With `GGLasso`, we make the following contributions:

 - Proposing a uniform framework for solving Graphical Lasso problems.
 - Providing solvers for Group Graphical Lasso problems (with and without latent variables).